NativeScript/nativescript-cli/docs/man_pages/project/testing/emulate.md

 ---|---
 <% if((isConsole && isMacOS) || isHtml) { %>General | `$ tns emulate <Platform>`<% } %><% if(isConsole && (isLinux || isWindows)) { %>General | `$ tns emulate android`<% } %>

-Builds and runs the project in the native emulator for the selected target platform. <% if(isMacOS) { %>You must specify the target platform for which you want to build your project.<% } %>
+Runs the project in the native emulator for the selected target platform. <% if(isMacOS) { %>You must specify the target platform for which you want to build your project.<% } %> The command will prepare, build and deploy the app when necessary.
+By default listens for changes in your code, synchronizes those changes and refreshes all selected emulators.

 <% if((isConsole && isMacOS) || isHtml) { %>### Attributes
 `<Platform>` is the target mobile platform for which you want to emulate your project.
 You can set the following target platforms.